PTSD is most definitely a thing.

 — Even if we don’t understand.

-It may surprise some of us that we’re going through is PTSD.
+It might surprise some of us that the feelings we’re going through are PTSD.
 It may surprise our family or friends to realize that the pain, the terror, that broken feeling and all the weepy confusion is post traumatic stress.
 PTSD is a thing after a sociopath or a narcissistic abuser.
 What we’re feeling is normal. – And unavoidable.
 PTSD – stands for post traumatic stress disorder.

 We’re really gonna be okay.

-The post traumatic stress is the fall out in the aftermath of time spent with a sociopath.
-We don’t have a “disorder” as in, omg we’re gonna be like this forever, and we’re permanently broken.
+Post traumatic stress is the fall out in the aftermath of time spent with a sociopath.
+We don’t have a “disorder” as in, we’re gonna be like this forever and we’re permanently broken.
+No, this is temporary.
 PTSD is the normal result of trauma – and we can recover.
 Just like a cast heals a broken leg, there are specific effective methods and perspectives in order to heal PTSD after a sociopath.

-We may feel all or some of the following things in PTSD after a sociopath: Profound fear of our abuser or love scamming sociopath.
+We may feel all or some of the following things in PTSD after a sociopath: Profound fear.
 Weepiness and physical weakness.
 Sorrow, grief, despair, depression.
-Inability to concentrate on things indirectly connected to our abuser.
+Inability to concentrate on daily things, but have our minds flooded with thoughts of what happened.
 Extreme and sudden weight loss.
 Illness.
-Fatigue; abnormal sleep patterns: inability to sleep or sleeping extended hours.
+Fatigue, abnormal sleep patterns, sleep in the day, but unable to sleep at night, waking in the early morning and not being able to sleep again, can’t sleep at all or sleep all the time.
 Nightmares.
-Fear of going places linked to our abuser.
-Terrorizing recall of events with the sociopath or narcopath.
+Fear of going places that hold memories related to them.
+Terrorizing recall of scenarios with them.
 Confusion, indecision and doubt.
 Emphatic desire to leave, move, change jobs or make drastic change.
-We might miss him so much we feel like we could die.
+We might miss them so much we feel like we could die.
 We feel broken.

 PTSD is a Natural Part of Healing From Trauma